TonioGela/blog/content/overkilling-sudoku.en.md

 ## Adding utility methods

 Our `Sudoku` case class is pretty much useless without any function using it, so let's write a few methods that might help us solve the problem.
 Since each number in each cell is _row_, _column_ and _cell_ constrained, it makes sense to create methods to extract those pieces of information from the case class.
-We will add those methods as [extension methods](https://docs.scala-lang.org/scala3/book/ca-extension-methods.html) in the `Sudoku` object:
+We will add them in an [extension](https://docs.scala-lang.org/scala3/book/ca-extension-methods.html) over `Sudoku` in its companion object:

-// TODO explain why it's more functional than adding methods to the case class itself

 {% codeBlock(title="Sudoku.scala") %}
 ```scala3